 Turkey really is the land of incredible scenery, culture, food and adventure.
 During my time in Turkey with Travel Talk I saw and experienced some amazing things.
 To me, Turkey meant delicious food but I soon learnt that it meant much more than that.
-I highly urge you to visit this beautiful country and experience all that it has to offer.
-Here are 23 unique things to do in Turkey.
+I highly urge you to visit this beautiful country and experience all that it has to offer because there are so many great things to do in Turkey!

 Ballooning over Cappadocia

 Cappadocia has one of the most unusual landscapes on earth and by air is the best way to see the fairy top chimneys!
 Hot air-ballooning should be on everyone’s bucket list.
 It’s an experience but especially so you get to see one of earth’s most mysterious landscapes.

 Raki is an alcoholic drink that traditionally is served with water and ice although many tourists just down it as fast as they can.
 This is not how you drink raki!
 After a couple of glasses of this, you’re bound to be either bouncing from the walls or passed out in a gutter.
 Either way, it makes for a great story.

 Be brave and drink Ayran

 Ayran is a super unusual drink that typically the locals drink made of yoghurt, water and salt.
 This is either a hit or miss, you will love it or absolutely despise it.
 A great summer drink because it rehydrates you, that’s if you don’t spit it out!

 Smoother yourself in lemon kolonya